Petr Shelokhonov: Leningrad

 In 1945, Petr Shelokhonov became a piano student at the Kiev Conservatory of Music, he also played the accordion onstage, albeit his plan was to become an actor in Leningrad.
 In 1946, he moved to Leningrad in pursuit of an acting career.
 Petr Shelokhonov was looking for a job with a jazz band, similar to his favorite bands of Leonid Utyosov and Eddie Rosner, so he joined a jazz band at the Leningrad Navy Club and also gave performances as a stand-up comedian and played the accordion.
 Pyotr Ilyich Tchaikovsky, Sergei Prokofiev and Sergei Rachmaninov were his favorites as well as the music of Glenn Miller, Louis Armstrong, Frank Sinatra, Ella Fitzgerald and other stars heard on the Voice of America radio shows.
 Petr's love of music and his passion for acting, which was generously peppered with his free-spirited humor, protected his peaceful soul and positive disposition and helped him survive through the roughest realities of life under Soviet communism; but when his free-spirited humor angered the hard-liners, many doors closed.
 The city that stood the attack of Hitler's armies and was terribly ruined but not destroyed by the nightmares of war and the Siege, where depleted people stood in lines for bread, now Stalin's supporters resumed purges.
 In 1946, the persecution of creative intellectuals began, so publishers, magazines, and theaters were closed.
 In the war-ravaged and repressed city, new people from all over poured in and with fresh forces, they attempted to restore normal life.
-But under Stalin's regime, Petr Shelokhonov was detained by the Soviet authorities and was forced to work hard labour for several months on the construction grounds for the Kirov Stadium in Leningrad until he was drafted into the Soviet Navy.
+But Stalin's regime again brutally purged the city during the Leningrad affair killing the mayor and other leaders and survivors of WW2.
+At that time, Petr Shelokhonov was detained by the Soviet authorities and was forced to work hard labour for several months on the construction grounds for the Kirov Stadium in Leningrad until he was drafted into the Soviet Navy.